 The Dreams Come True Christmas Challenge

 We make dreams come true for seriously ill and disabled children every day and every year we make special Christmas dreams come true; like meeting Santa, seeing a Panto, or receiving a special present.
-The Dreams Come True Christmas Challenge is to fund four dreams this Christmas.
+The Dreams Come True Christmas Challenge is to fund eight dreams this Christmas.

 Charity information: Dreams Come True Charity

 For children and young people living with a serious disability or a life-limiting illness life's difficulties are multiplied by the challenges, pressures and worries associated with their condition.
 The burden of care resting on parents and families is tremendously heavy and unrelenting.
 For some children there is no cure and treatment simply relieves symptoms.
 For others the prognosis is terminal.
 Dreams Come True provides a special experience to bring joy into the lives of these families.

 The promise of a dream is a unique gift.
 Its planning creates a sense of anticipation and something to look forward to; feelings of hope, excitement, inclusion, control and normality for the individual.
 A dream offered can be a validation of their situation for a family.
 Sharing the experience of a dream can ease any sense of guilt held by young people about their condition and its effects on their family.
 Dreams enrich lives, bringing joy and respite; and the memories can last forever.

 To raise money to fund dreams for families this Christmas.

 Activities» Our dream co-coordinators will organize as many dreams as this project is able to fund from our Big Give Christmas Challenge

 Dreams will have been funded and taken place.

 The project will reduce the number of families waiting for a dream.